 As President Trump took office as President on Nov.
 8, 2016, the United States had the third highest general corporate income tax rate in the world, at 39.1% and the highest corporate tax rate of any developed country.
 Cutting taxes was one of President Trump's many promises.
 The overall tax rate for single American workers was 32% and for married couples was 21% and Americans on average spend more on taxes than they did on food and clothing combined.
-It should also be noted that the US federal government collected record total tax revenues through the first eleven months of fiscal 2017 and in 2018).
+It should also be known that state and local income, sales and property taxes all hit record highs in 2017 for the US government.
 Also the latest report shows the top 20% of income earners pay 94.8% of all income taxes.
 The last major tax reform in America was in 1986.
 What will President Trump do to change these concerning numbers?

 4/21/17: Trump signed a presidential executive order on identifying and reducing tax regulatory burdens.
 The order directs Secretary of Treasury Steve Mnuchin to review within 60 days all tax regulations put in place in 2016 and 2017 that put an "undue financial burden on United States taxpayers.